 The 12-county region has become more diverse with the largest increase occurring among the Hispanic or Latino population.
-Since 2000, the Hispanic or Latino population has doubled.
-According to 2019 latest Census 5-Year Estimates, the total Hispanic or Latino population is 8,940 or 6.6% of the region's population.
+Since 2000, the Hispanic or Latino population has more than doubled.
+According to the 2020 Census, the total Hispanic or Latino population is 9,535 or 7.1% of the region's population.